 London ULEZ: what is the London Ultra Low Emission Zone?

 The London Ultra Low Emission Zone (ULEZ) was introduced in a bid to reduce emissions in the UK's capital.
-Initially covering a small central zone, it was expanded as of 25 October 2021 to an area up to – but not including – the North and South Circular Roads.
+Initially covering a small central zone, a ULEZ expansion meant that as of October 2021, the zone covered an area up to – but not including – the North and South Circular Roads.
+Another expansion came into effect on 29 August 2023, which means the ULEZ now encompasses all London boroughs.

 According to Transport for London (TfL), half of the nitrogen oxides and particulate matter emitted in the city come from the transport sector.
 These pollutants are thought to make chronic illnesses worse and shorten life expectancy, with children in particular being vulnerable.

 TfL estimates that as many as 2.5 million drivers are affected by the introduction of the ULEZ, although it believes the majority of these will be infrequent visitors and not regular commuters.
-Is your car be affected the Ultra Low Emission Zone charge?
+Is your car liable for the Ultra Low Emission Zone charge?
 And where are the ULEZ boundaries?
 Our ULEZ guide explains all…

 Is my car affected by the ULEZ?